Andrey-Pominov/PvPLog/README.md

   - Updates statistics in real-time
   - Logs important events with timestamps
   - Tracks critical hits separately
+  - Detects CC chains when multiple crowd control effects are applied in sequence
+  - Monitors trinket usage and whether it breaks active CC
+  - Tracks major cooldowns and racial abilities (big buttons)
   - Updates player information when arena opponent specializations become available

 - **Leaving the Match**: When you leave, the addon: